Kariega River Lodge sits in a beautiful location, on the banks of the Bushmans River.

 It’s worth commenting that when boating along we passed agricultural land, quite a few private homes and plenty of fences – as well as Kariega’s game areas – which detracted from any ‘wilderness experience’ which we might have had here.

-Our viewKariega’s River Lodge is a lovely, thatched lodge perched beside a gentle river, which separates it form most of the reserve.
+Our viewKariega’s River Lodge is a lovely, thatched lodge perched beside a gentle river, which separates it from most of the reserve.
 We didn’t stay for long here, but it was very hospitable and looked like a lovely place to relax – especially if you like canoeing or kayaking.
 That said, in common with many reserves in the Cape, there are too many man-made things around for this to seem like anything close to a ‘wilderness’ destination.

 Ideal length of stay: A stay of about two to three nights should work well for some game-viewing in Kariega Reserve.